 DISCUSSION: Historically, migraine patients who have returned to flying duties claimed to have had no symptoms for periods ranging from 6 months to several years.
-This suggests that the original diagnosis was incorrect, that our understanding of the natural history of migraine is at fault, or that symptoms are being deliberately suppressed in order to return to flying.
-Migraines often begin in adolescence then may remit for several years, usually returning by mid-life.
-At least 70% of migraine with visual aura, but nearly one half will have paresthesias (usually lingual and perioral) with their attacks.
+This suggests that the original diagnosis was incorrect or that symptoms are being deliberately suppressed to return to flying.
+Migraines often begin in adolescence and may remit for several years, but usually return by mid-life.
+At least 70% of migraineurs have a family history.
+Migraine prevalence is around 16% of the general population with less than one third of these patients having "classic" migraine with visual aura.
 Vertigo occurs in about 10% of the cases.
-Auras typically last 15 - 20 minutes and are followed by unilateral, throbbing headaches associated with photo-and phonophobia, nausea, anorexia, and lethargy.
+Auras typically last 15 - 20 minutes and are followed by unilateral, throbbing headaches associated with photo- and phonophobia, nausea, anorexia, and lethargy.
 Most patients prefer to lie in a dark quiet room for relief.
-Precipitants for migraine may include dairy products, chocolate, MSG, nitrates (preserved meats), tyramine (aged cheese, pickled herring, yogurt, fava beans), sleep deprivation, food deprivation, barometric pressure changes, ice cream, and alcoholic beverages.
+Precipitants for migraine may include dairy products, chocolate, MSG, nitrates (preserved meats), tyramine (aged cheese, pickled herring, yogurt, fava beans), sleep deprivation, food deprivation, barometric pressure changes, menstrual cycle, ice cream, and alcoholic beverages.
 Digital pressure applied to the temples, cold packs, and caffeine are usually beneficial in providing relief.
 Many patients have a history of carsickness in childhood.

-Cluster headaches occur almost exclusively in men, begin in the third or fourth decade, are unilateral, and never change sides.
-Clusters consist of recurrent severe headaches lasting about 45 minutes, several times daily for a few weeks to months at a time, with a tendency to recur annually, often around the summer or winter solstice.
+Cluster headaches occur almost exclusively in men, begin in the third or fourth decade, are unilateral, and rarely change sides.
+Clusters consist of recurrent severe headaches lasting about 15-180 minutes, several times daily for a few weeks to months at a time, with a tendency to recur annually, often around the summer or winter solstice.
+Acute treatment includes oxygen and subcutaneous triptans.
+Waivers would rarely be considered given the severity of the pain and neurologic symptoms associated.

-Recurrent muscle-contraction or tension headaches are associated with depression in the majority of cases, however, underlying cervical spondylosis and DJD may be a contributing factor and will respond to NSAID's and physical therapy.
-Exertional headaches, cough headaches, and immersion headaches may be associated with posterior fossa pathology (especially Arnold-Chiari Malformation), thus warranting a MRI scan.
-Coital headaches are almost always benign.
+Recurrent tension headaches are often associated with other comorbidities such as mood disorders, sleep apnea, and other local pain syndromes such as cervicalgia from spondylosis or disc degeneration.
+Typically, addressing the comorbidity will improve the tension-type headache frequency and severity.
+Exertional headaches, coital headache, cough headaches, and immersion headaches may be associated with posterior fossa pathology (i.e. Arnold-Chiari Malformation) or vascular abnormalities, thus warranting a brain MRI or vessel imaging.
 Incorrect prescription for astigmatism may also be a cause for headaches; however eye and ENT pathologic explanations are unlikely unless the patient has obvious gross clinical findings of disease in these areas.

-- ICD-10 CODES:

-- G40.00 Cluster headache

-- G43.0 Migraine without aura

-- G43.1 Migraine with aura

-- G43.8 Other migraines

-- G43.B Ophthalmoplegic migraine

-- G43.C Periodic headache syndromes in child or adult

-- G44.2 Tension headache
+ICD-10 CODES: G40.00 Cluster headache G43.0 Migraine without aura G43.1 Migraine with aura G43.8 Other migraines G43.8 Ophthalmoplegic migraine G43.C Periodic headache syndromes in child or adult G44.2 Tension headache